-This chapter of the Canterbury Civil Defence Emergency Management (CDEM) Group Plan outlines the arrangements to ensure that resources are managed as effectively as possibly in response to an emergency in Canterbury.
-Response is defined in the National CDEM Plan as the actions taken immediately before, during or directly after an emergency to save lives and property and to help communities recover.
+This chapter outlines the arrangements to ensure that resources are managed as effectively as possibly in response to an emergency in Canterbury.
+Response is defined in the National Plan as the actions taken immediately before, during or directly after an emergency to save lives and property and to help communities recover.

-The Canterbury CDEM Group members and partner agencies have a solid foundation of effective response, based on responding regularly to significant emergencies, and a history of sound cooperation between all agencies across the region.
-There is always opportunity to learn from responses here and elsewhere, and room for improvement in structures, processes and capabilities.
-This Canterbury CDEM Group Plan uses the term Emergency Coordination Centre (ECC) for Group-level emergency coordination functions.
-This title helps to avoid confusion with local Emergency Operations Centres (EOCs) and provides a close fit with the coordinated incident management system (CIMS) response coordination function.
+Group members and partner agencies have a solid foundation of effective response, based on responding regularly to significant emergencies, and a history of sound cooperation between all agencies across the region.
+There are always opportunities to learn from responses here and elsewhere, and room for improvement in structures, processes, and capabilities.

+This plan uses the term Emergency

+Coordination Centre (ECC) for the regional

+CDEM Group emergency coordination

+centre, and Emergency Operations Centres

+(EOCs) for local coordination centres.

+Collectively these are referred to as

+coordination centres.